OpenNebula/docs/source/installation_and_configuration/frontend_installation/install.rst

 Linux CLI
 ---------

-In the Front-end, run the following command as ``oneadmin`` system user and find similar output:
+In the Front-end, run the following command as ``oneadmin`` system user and find a similar output:

 .. prompt:: bash $ auto